 The biggest winter happening in the world of folk music and dance will kick off the Finnish festival year.
 Folklandia Cruise rides the crest of a Folk wave, calling on a long heritage while always remaining open and receptive to novelty.
 Folklandia is backed by the main organisations, events and educational institutions in the field of folk music and dance.

 |Office||Satakunnankatu 13, FI-33100 Tampere|

-The 47th Spelit folk music event will feature more than 20 concerts of folk music, dance and singing, dozens of smaller musical events and performances, the Finnish championships for harmonica and mandolin players, and the Spelit competition for one and two-row accordions.
-Some performances have also been arranged in association with the Kauhajoki Food Fair.
+The 50th Spelit folk music event will be arranged in the school centre grounds at Kauhajoki, featuring more than 20 concerts of folk music, dance and singing, dozens of smaller musical events and performances, the Finnish championships for harmonica and mandolin players, and the Spelit competition for one and two-row accordions.